nyg/js-fetch/README.md

 # js-fetch

 ## Description

 `js-fetch` is a lightweight wrapper around the Javascript Fetch API.
-At the moment, its main use is to able to retrieve JSON from external URLs using the Yahoo Query Language (YQL) API.
+At the moment, its main use is for retrieving JSON from external URLs (using [cors.io](https://cors.io)).

 ## Examples